MIST: A Co-Design Framework for Heterogeneous, Multi-Stage LLM Inference: MIST : M ulti-stage AI I nference S imulation T oolkit

-\tool has four different client types: \textit{LLM Client(for Prefill and Decode)}, \textit{RAG client}, \textit{KV Retrieval client}, and \textit{Pre/Post processing client} covering most modern LLM use-cases.
-Each client in \tool is composed of a runtime Scheduler and a HW Cluster.
+\tool has three different client types: \textit{LLM Client(for Prefill and Decode)}, \textit{RAG Client}, and \textit{KV Retrieval Client} covering most modern LLM use-cases.
+Each client in \tool is composed of a runtime Scheduler and a HW Executor.
 Drawing inspiration from vLLM~\cite{kwon2023efficient}, each client operates at the granularity of a step.
 In the case of prefill and decode, a step corresponds to a single forward pass.
 During the execution of a step, new requests may arrive asynchronously but cannot preempt the ongoing computation.
-To accommodate different batching strategies shown in \autoref{fig:batching_strategy_comparisions}, the data size of each step is configurable at the scheduler level (see \autoref{subsec:Schedulers}.1).
-With the scheduled data batch at each step, the runtime and cost are modeled separately for each client type.
+With the scheduled batch at each step, the runtime and cost are modeled separately for each client type.
 For example, KV cache retrieval depends on both the size of the KV cache and the details of the hierarchical memory architecture to estimate fetch latencies.
-Further details on how different hardware cluster are simulated according to different client type is provided in \autoref{subsec:cluster_modeling}.
+Further details on how different hardware clusters are simulated according to different client types are provided in \autoref{subsec:cluster_modeling}.